-All degree seeking students are required to demonstrate college-level proficiency in English and Mathematics.
-Therefore, the college tests incoming freshmen in reading, writing, and mathematics skills.
+All degree seeking students are required to demonstrate college-level proficiency in English and mathematics.
+Therefore, the college tests incoming freshmen who do not have testing exemptions in reading, writing, and mathematics skills.
 The results of these tests have no effect on admission to Ocean County College.
 Their purpose is to help the college place students in courses appropriate to their academic backgrounds and needs.
-The College Placement Test should be taken as soon as possible after admissions applications are submitted to avoid delays in the scheduling of courses.
-Also, early testing may enable students needing development courses to complete them during summer sessions.
-Effective February 28, 2019, students with the following test scores or grade point averages from their high school transcripts will be exempt from the corresponding segments of the Placement Test:
+The College Placement Test should be taken as soon as possible after admissions applications are submitted to avoid delays in scheduling courses.
+Also, early testing may enable students needing developmental courses to complete them during summer sessions.
+Effective January 2020, students with the following test scores or grade point averages from their high school transcripts will be exempt from the corresponding segments of the Placement Test:

-Test English Mathematics Unweighted Overall High School GPA ≥ 3.0 High School GPA ≥ 3.0 High School GPA that includes Algebra II and one Algebra intensive course (Pre- Calculus, Trigonometry, or Calculus) NEW PSAT (as of Fall 2015) PSAT Reading Test ≥ 29 Mathematics ≥ 27.5 OLD PSAT (through Spring 2015) PSAT Reading Test ≥ 54 Mathematics ≥ 53 NEW SAT (as of March 2016) Evidence-Based Reading & Writing ≥ 450 Mathematics ≥ 500 OLD SAT (through Feb.
-2016) Critical Reading ≥ 540 Mathematics ≥ 530 PARCC (as of Fall 2015) Grade 11 English Language Arts & Literacy ≥ 4 Grade 11 Algebra II ≥ 4 ACT 1 English/Writing with Essay ≥ 23 Mathematics ≥ 22 High School Equivalency Assessments TASC: Language Arts Reading 580 and Language Arts.
+Test English Mathematics High School GPA ≥ 3.0 or numeric average of 80% or higher High School GPA ≥ 3.0 or numeric average of 80% or higher that includes Algebra II and one Algebra intensive course (Pre-Calculus, Trigonometry, or Calculus) NEW PSAT (as of Fall 2015) PSAT Reading Test ≥ 29 Mathematics ≥ 27.5 OLD PSAT (through Spring 2015) PSAT Reading Test ≥ 54 Mathematics ≥ 53 NEW SAT (as of March 2016) Evidence-Based Reading & Writing ≥ 450 Mathematics ≥ 500 OLD SAT (through Feb.
+2016) Critical Reading ≥ 540 Mathematics ≥ 530 PARCC (as of Fall 2015) Grade 11 English Language Arts & Literacy ≥ 4 Grade 11 Algebra II ≥ 4 ACT 1 English/Writing with Essay ≥ 18 and Reading ≥ 22 Mathematics ≥ 22 High School Equivalency Assessments TASC: Language Arts Reading 580 and Language Arts.
 Writing 560 with 6 Essay TASC: Mathematics > 560 HISET: Language Arts Reading 15 and Language Arts Writing 15 with Essay 4 HISET: Mathematics > 15 GED Reasoning Through Language Arts 165 GED Mathematics > 165

-OCC reserves the right to change these scores and measures at any
+OCC reserves the right to change these scores and measures at any time.